tristanls/dynamodb-lock-client/README.md

     * `heartbeatPeriodMs`: _Number_ _(Default: undefined)_ Optional period at which to send heartbeats in order to keep the lock locked.
 Providing this option will cause heartbeats to be sent.
     * `leaseDurationMs`: _Number_ The length of lock lease duration.
 If the lock is not renewed via a heartbeat within `leaseDurationMs` it will be automatically released.
     * `owner`: _String_ Customize owner name for lock (optional).
+    * `trustLocalTime`: _Boolean_ _(Default: false)_ If set to `true`, when the client retrieves an existing lock, it will use local time to determine if `leaseDurationMs` has elapsed (and shorten its wait time accordingly) instead of always waiting the full `leaseDurationMs` milliseconds before making an acquisition attempt.
   * Return: _Object_ Fail open client.

 Creates a "fail open" client that acquires "fail open" locks.
 If process crashes and lock is not released, lock will eventually expire after `leaseDurationMs` from last heartbeat sent (if any).
 This means that if process acquires a lock, goes to sleep for more than `leaseDurationMs`, and then wakes up assuming it still has a lock, then it can perform an operation ignoring other processes that may assume they have a lock on the operation.